Walter Blythe: Biography

 will call and call and call me until I MUST follow."

 Unbeknownst to him, Walter's vision would prove entirely accurate, as he would later fight and die in one of the world's most terrible wars.

 Like most of his siblings, Walter attended Queen's College in nearby Charlottetown, which offered the equivalent to a high school education.
 He later survived a serious bout with typhoid that left him in a weakened state; after he recovered, he spent two years as a school teacher in the village of Lowbridge, P.E.I.
 He resigned from this position in the spring of 1914, with the intention of pursuing a bachelor's degree at Redmond College in Kingsport, Nova Scotia.

 When war was declared in August, 1914, Walter's older brother Jem immediately volunteered to become a member of the Canadian army.
 However, even though he was of age, Walter did not do so, ostensibly over concerns that he was still in a weakened state from having had typhoid.
 Instead, he enrolled at Redmond, and spent an academic year there in 1914/15.
 While there, Walter increasingly felt pressure from all sides to enroll in the army, and was anonymously sent a white feather (a symbol of cowardice) by someone at the college.
 Eventually, in the summer of 1915, Walter felt he was completely over the effects of typhoid, and succumbed to the Piper's call, volunteering for duty.
 Though his status as a college man may have made it possible for him to enroll as an officer, he, like his college-educated brother Jem, joined as a regular serviceman and was assigned the rank of private.

 After training in Canada, and returning to Ingleside for one last visit in July 1915, Walter was shipped to France and fought in the trenches there.
 In the spring of 1916, at great risk to himself, he carried a wounded fellow soldier out of No Man's Land and back to safety; for this action, he was awarded the Distinguished Conduct Medal, the second-highest honour awarded to Canadian soldiers at the time.
 It is noted that in Anne of Ingleside, Anne sees the shadow of the window form a cross above Walter, sleeping in his bed.
-It is mentioned that seeing this would haunt and remind her for years after of a grave a Courcelette, referring to his death in the Great War.
+It is mentioned that seeing this would haunt and remind her for years after of a grave in Courcelette, referring to his death in the Great War.